TaherMerchant25/Course-Recommender-System/README.md

 # 📚 Course Recommender System

-An intelligent course recommendation engine that matches users with the best online courses using NLP, vector embeddings, and a hybrid similarity scoring approach.
+This project is an intelligent Course Recommender System built using Natural Language Processing (NLP) techniques.
+It recommends the most relevant online courses based on a user's skills, interests, goals, and preferences.
+It uses TF-IDF vectorization and sentence embeddings with FAISS indexing to deliver fast and accurate recommendations by calculating both keyword-based and semantic similarity scores.

 ## 🚀 Features